Transcript Text Handling

 * On each message:

-* If `isFinal: false`: replace `interimText` with the new segment (after applying boundary spacing vs. committed + cursor).
+* If `isFinal: false`: replace `interimText` with the new segment (after applying boundary spacing vs. committed + cursor, keep only the newest interim for the current unfinished span).

 * If `isFinal: true`: append/insert it into `committedText`, clear `interimText`.